top of page

 A very common question I hear is: “We’ve submitted the application — how long now?”

-At the moment, once a probate application is submitted, it commonly takes 8 to 16 weeks to receive the grant.
+Once a probate application is submitted, it commonly takes 8 to 16 weeks to receive the grant.
 However:

-• Applications can be paused for queries
+• Applications can be paused for queries.

-• HMRC checks can extend the timeline
+• HMRC checks can extend the timeline.

-• Errors or missing information can reset the clock
+• Errors or missing information can reset the clock.

 From the outside, it can feel like nothing is happening.
-In reality, most delays here are administrative rather than personal — but that doesn’t make the waiting easier.
+In reality, most delays here are administrative rather than personal.
+But that doesn’t make the waiting easier.

 What Commonly Delays Probate and the Administration of the Estate?